tektoncd/pipeline/docs/resources.md

     certificate.
 -   `cadata` (required): holds PEM-encoded bytes (typically read from a root certificates bundle).
+-   `clientKeyData`: contains PEM-encoded data from a client key file for TLS
+-   `clientCertificateData`: contains PEM-encoded data from a client cert file for TLS

 Note: Since only one authentication technique is allowed per user, either a `token` or a `password` should be provided, if both are provided, the `password` will be ignored.

+`clientKeyData` and `clientCertificateData` are only required if `token` or `password` is not provided for authentication to cluster.

 The following example shows the syntax and structure of a `cluster` resource: